Ports

 - Open the network page → Ports tab.

-- In the port card for a cloud server or load balancer, click Connect public IP.
+- In the cloud server or load balancer port card, click Connect public IP.

 - Click Connect.

-Disconnect a public IP address from a port in a private subnet
+Disconnect a public floating IP address from a port in a private subnet

-To disconnect a public IP address in the device sections of the control panel, follow the Public IP addresses instruction.
+To disconnect a public floating IP address in device sections of the Control panel, use the Public floating IP addresses instruction.

 Control panel